-To better understand our exposure to climate risk, we identified two high carbon /high climate risk sectors, namely transportation sector and construction sector.
-Within our assets held as collateral for our loan portfolio, the proportion of real estate located in Hong Kong and Japan in the Bank's total exposure is considered as low.
+To better understand our exposure to climate risk, we identified two high carbon /high climate risk sectors in 2023, namely transportation sector and construction sector.
+Within our assets held as collateral for our loan portfolio, the proportion of real estate located in Hong Kong and Japan in the Bank's total exposure was considered as low.